Jeff Plate: Life and career

 The success of the single "Christmas Eve/Sarajevo 12/24" from Dead Winter Dead lead to the formation of the Trans-Siberian Orchestra (TSO).
 Plate has performed on every TSO release to date, including Christmas Eve and Other Stories, The Christmas Attic, and Night Castle.
 He has performed on every Trans-Siberian Orchestra Tour, including the annual Winter Tours and several Spring Tours.

-In addition to his work with TSO, Plate has performed on the solo albums of fellow TSO member Chris Caffery, as well as shows with former Trans-Siberian Orchestra violinist Mark Wood and his Electrify Your Strings Program.
+In addition to his work with TSO, Plate has performed on the solo albums of fellow TSO and Savatage member Chris Caffery, as well as shows with former Trans-Siberian Orchestra violinist Mark Wood and his Electrify Your Strings Program.
 In 2006 Plate recorded "Long Time No Sing" with vocalist John West.

 Plate joined American heavy metal band Metal Church in 2006.
 During his 11-year tenure with Metal Church, he recorded four albums and did several world tours with them.
 After some member changes and a brief hiatus, they reformed in 2012 and released two more albums (Generation Nothing and XI) before Plate left the band in March 2017.

 In 2009, Jeff would team up once more with former Savatage bandmate Zak Stevens and former Wicked Witch bandmate Matt Leff to relaunch Wicked Witch under a new moniker, Machines of Grace.
 They recruited bassist Chris Rapoza, re-worked and re-recorded the original Wicked Witch material and ultimately released a self-titled album.

 In 2020, Jeff Plate announced the formation of a new project he was starting called 'Alta Reign'.
 The group released their debut record in early 2021 to much success and plenty of positive reviews, The group is currently in the midst of recording their second album, due for release sometime in 2022.